microsoft/weblogic-on-azure/coherence/README.md

 * The steps in this section use `<your suffix>`.
 The suffix could be your first name such as "reza".
 It should be short and reasonably unique, and less than 10 charracters in length.
 * Create and specify a new resource group named weblogic-cafe-db-group-`<your suffix>` .
 * Specify the Server name to be weblogic-cafe-db-`<your suffix>`.
-* Specify the location to be a location close to you.
+* Specify the region to be a location close to you.
 * Leave the Version at its default.
 * In Compute + Storage click "Configure Server" then choose Basic.
    * Set vCore to the minimum.